-Made with fresh ingredients and a homemade balsamic vinaigrette, this sweet and savory strawberry goat cheese salad is the perfect addition to any meal.
+Made with fresh, seasonal ingredients and a tangy homemade balsamic vinaigrette, this strawberry goat cheese salad is a sweet-and-savory showstopper—perfect for everything from brunches to BBQs.

-It’s light, refreshing and a great salad for brunches, barbeques, bridal showers, baby showers or any other parties you may have coming up.
-Pairing strawberries with baby greens is a classic combination and an easy crowd-pleaser.
+Light, flavorful, and easy to put together, this salad is ideal for brunches, BBQs, bridal showers, baby showers, or any spring and summer gathering.
+It pairs tender baby greens with juicy strawberries, creamy goat cheese, and crunchy almond-poppy seed clusters, all tied together with a simple homemade balsamic vinaigrette.
 Made with just a handful of fresh, healthy ingredients, it comes together in a matter of minutes making it any easy addition to any menu.

-- Baby Greens – I like using a spring mix of baby greens for a variety of tastes, textures and colors but you can also substitute baby spinach or peppery arugula.
+- Baby Greens – A spring mix gives a variety of textures and colors.
+You can also use baby spinach or arugula for a spicier bite.

-- Maple Syrup – You’ll need a drizzle of maple syrup to make the candied almond clusters.
+- Maple Syrup – Adds sweetness to the almond clusters.

 How to Make a Strawberry Goat Cheese Salad:

-- You’ll start by making the almond clusters.
-Combine the sliced almonds and maple syrup in a skillet over medium-low heat, stirring constantly, until the syrup is sticky and the almond slices are completely coated.
-Sprinkle the almonds with the poppy seeds and pour the mixture onto a sheet of parchment to cool and harden.
+- Make the Almond Clusters: Combine sliced almonds and maple syrup in a skillet over medium-low heat.
+Stir constantly until the almonds are well coated and sticky.
+Sprinkle with poppy seeds, then transfer to parchment to cool and harden.

 - Add blueberries or blackberries along with the strawberries.
-(Avoid raspberries which tend to fall apart in a salad when tossed.)
+(Avoid raspberries—they’re too delicate for tossing.)

-- Use maple syrup in the dressing instead of the strawberry jam.
+- Use maple syrup in the dressing instead of jam for a more subtle sweetness.

 More Strawberry Recipes: